How do I join?

 Where can I buy kit for pole dancing?

-There are other popular sites you might want to have a look at also; Badkitty, Dragonfly, Rad, Pole Hog, Pole Junkie.
+There are popular polewear sites you might want to have a look at shops such as Pole Hog or Pole Junkie.
+As a budget-friendly option, you can use yoga/short gym shorts and a standard top/crop top/sports bra.

 Do I need to be flexible/strong to do pole?